SeldonIO/seldonio.github.com/prediction-pipeline.md

  * [credit_card.ipynb](https://github.com/SeldonIO/seldon-server/blob/master/python/examples/credit_card.ipynb) : Jupyter python notebook to run a pipeline and optimize on credit card data
  * [sklearn_scaler.py](https://github.com/SeldonIO/seldon-server/blob/master/python/examples/sklearn_scaler.py) : an example of using a sklearn scaler in a pipeline with Pandas
  * [auto_transform.py](https://github.com/SeldonIO/seldon-server/blob/master/python/examples/auto_transform.py) : an example of a simple auto_transform on pandas data

+# Python based Predictive microservices<a name="microservice"></a>

+Any Pipeline built using this package can easily be deployed as a microservice as shown below, where we assume a pipeline has been saved to "./pipeline" and we ish to call the loaded model "test_model":

+{% highlight python %}
+from seldon.microservice import Microservices m = Microservices() app = m.create_prediction_microservice("./pipeline","test_model")
+app.run(host="0.0.0.0", debug=True)

+{% endhighlight %}